medanmilos1831/pnpm-monorepo-scoped-observer/med1802/quantum-ui-react/README.md

 ## Features

 - `createModule` wrapper that mirrors the base Quantum UI API
-- `useEntitySelector(id)` — subscribe to store changes for one entity
+- `useEntitySelector(id)` — returns the client object produced by `clientSchema` and re-renders when the entity loads/destroys
 - `useCreateEntity({ id, state })` — create/destroy entities inside component lifecycles
 - Works with `useSyncExternalStore` under the hood for concurrent-safe updates
 - Fully typed generics forwarded from the underlying module config